 The financial highlights table is intended to help a shareholder understand the financial performance of Institutional Class, I-2, I-3, Administrative Class, Class A, Class C and Class R shares of each Fund for the last five fiscal years or, if shorter, the period since a Fund or a class commenced operations.
 Certain information reflects financial results for a single Fund share.
-Because Administrative Class shares of the PIMCO All Asset All Authority Fund had not commenced operations during the periods shown, financial performance information is not provided for the share class.
+Because Class R shares of the PIMCO RAE PLUS International Fund and PIMCO RAE PLUS Small Fund and I-2 and Class A shares of the PIMCO StocksPLUS® Long Duration Fund had not commenced operations during the periods shown, financial performance information is not provided for those share classes.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in a particular class of shares of a Fund (assuming reinvestment of all dividends and distributions).
 This information has been audited by PricewaterhouseCoopers LLP, whose report, along with each Fund's financial statements, are included in the Trust's annual report to shareholders.
 The annual report is available free of charge by calling the Trust at the phone number on the back of this prospectus.
 The annual report is also available for download free of charge on the Trust's Web site at pimco.com.
 Note: All footnotes to the financial highlights table appear at the end of the tables.